Overview

 Introduction

 Licenzy gives you subscriptions, credits, and access control on top of Stripe.
-Your backend talks to the runtime API for checkout, entitlements, and usage instead of rebuilding billing logic from scratch.
+Use the Licenzy portal for setup, support, and operations, then use the /v1 runtime API from your backend for checkout, entitlements, and usage.

 Start free in test mode.
 Go live when you're ready.